jsanch/clustering-data-json/README.md

 $ python -m "SimpleHTTPServer"
 ```
 ## Credit
-Credits to this post http://brandonrose.org/clustering
+This script is highly based on this post: http://brandonrose.org/clustering